wasmCloud/wasmCloud/examples/rust/providers/custom-template/component/README.md

-# Blank slate test component
+# Custom template test component

-This component is meant to test the [blank slate capability provider](../) by an implementation of the interface on the component.
+This component is meant to test the [custom template capability provider](../) by an implementation of the interface on the component.

 ## Build